Our mission is to empower the gluten-free community

 In DH, the primary target is the skin, whereas in celiac disease the damage occurs in the small intestine.

-Gluten Sensitivity [also known as Non Celiac Gluten Sensitivity, The Gluten Syndrome] is a condition that is still evolving in the eyes of mainstream medicine.
-Only recently has the existence of Gluten Sensitivity been proven by the medical/research profession.
 GS can present with many of the same symptoms of CD, however it does not present with intestinal damage.
 Because testing is focused on intestinal damage, the results in those with GS generally come back negative or inconclusive.
 This makes diagnosing GS even harder than CD.
 This means patients can often suffer longer because the condition is generally overlooked once celiac disease testing comes back negative.

 Dr. Alessio Fasano [medical director of Univ. of Maryland's School of Medicine – Center for Celiac Research], reports seeing 60-70% of his patients fitting his criteria for gluten sensitivity.
 This means they test negative for CD and wheat allergy, but experience resolution of symptoms on a gluten-free diet.
 There's a growing number of doctors that say GS effects 10 – 30% of the population.